callowayproject/django-massmedia/docs_src/reference/models.rst

    .. attribute:: title

-      A headline or short descriptive sentence.
+      ``CharField(max_length 255)`` A headline or short descriptive sentence.
 Used in creating the slug field.
-      *CharField*  * ``max_length`` - 255

    .. attribute:: slug

-      *SlugField* A variation of the title attribute that can be used in URLs.
+      ``SlugField`` A variation of the title attribute that can be used in URLs.
 They must be unique.

       ``unique=True``